igorski/MWEngine/README.md

 After compiling the C++ code, the SWIG wrappers will generate the _nl.igorski.lib.audio.nativeaudio_-namespace, making the code available to Java.

-You can then run the Ant build script to create the .APK package and deploy it into an attached device / emulator, e.g. :
+You can create the .APK package and deploy it instantly onto an attached device / emulator by using Gradle e.g. :

-    ant debug install
+    gradle installDebug

+The usual Gradle suspects such as "clean", "build", etc. are also present.

+To create a signed release build, add the following into your Gradle's properties file (_~/.gradle/gradle.properties_) and replace the values accordingly:

+RELEASE_STORE_FILE={path_to_.keystore_file}
+RELEASE_STORE_PASSWORD={password_for_.keystore}
+RELEASE_KEY_ALIAS={alias_for_.keystore}
+RELEASE_KEY_PASSWORD={password_for_.keystore}

+You can now build and sign a releasable APK by running:

+    gradle build

 ### Unit tests